ABC Harrogate

 Unfavorite No one has favorited this theater yet

-It opened on 18th September 1937 with Otto Kriger in “Glamorous Night” and Joel McRea in “You Can’t Take the Money”.
+It opened on 18th September 1937 with Otto Kriger in “Glamorous Night” and Joel McRea in “You Can’t Take Money”.
 Organist Wilfred Southworth opened the Compton 3Manual/6Ranks organ which had a melotone attachment and an illuminated console position on a lift.

-The Regal Cinema was renamed ABC in the early 1960’s.
+The Regal Cinema was renamed ABC in the early-1960’s.
 In 1973 it was twinned with half the under-balcony area becoming a 130 seat cinema (ABC2) and the the remainder a Painted Wagon pub.
 The balcony continued as ABC 1 apparently unaltered, and retaining all the original features.

 However the ABC’s excellent location proved it’s undoing and on 26th February 1983 it closed.
 It was sold for redevelopment and swiftly demolished to be replaced by a parade of shops including a McDonalds outlet.